i000313/test-repo/README.md

 The full code can be seen in the file ExampleTinyDirectedGraph.java .

-## Example - Propagating the �positive�, �negative� and �neutral� polarity over a tiny undirected graph
+## Example - Propagating the «positive», «negative» and «neutral» polarity over a tiny undirected graph

 ![tiny-undirected-graph-of-numbers-propor](/test-resources/figures/tiny-undirected-graph-of-numbers-propor.png)

-This example shows how to call the method `propagate(...)` of the class `PolarityPropagation`, to propagate the �positive�, �negative� and polarity of three words (the words 0, 1 and 2), over a <b>undirected graph</b> of synonyms (see the above graph).
+This example shows how to call the method `propagate(...)` of the class `PolarityPropagation`, to propagate the «positive», «negative» and polarity of three words (the words 0, 1 and 2), over a <b>undirected graph</b> of synonyms (see the above graph).

 INPUT: